everydayhero/loggle/README.md

 # Loggle

-Replace STDOUT logs with file logging
+Replace STDOUT with syslog

 ## Assumptions

-- you will pass the location of a log file
+* syslog is exposed over UDP port 5140 via docker link
-- apps set their app name and process type as environment variables
+* apps set their app name and process type as environment variables

 ## Use